 The water-level change in well B was about one-half the rate of that of the above bedrock wells and Berkeley Pit over a number of years, until November 2002.
 Due to a water-level decline during November and December, the 2002 rate of water-level rise was only 11 percent of that of the Berkeley Pit.
 The 2003 and 2004 water-level increases were closer to 60 percent that of the other bedrock wells; however, as a result of the influence of the July 2005 earthquake and water-quality sampling on this well, the water level had a net 7 ft decline for 2005.
 The 2006 water-level increase was about 75 percent that of the Berkeley Pit, indicating there were no long term effects in water levels from the 2005 earthquake.
 The 2007 water-level increase in well B was almost 130 percent that of well A and 150 percent of the Berkeley Pit, which is the first-time the annual water level for this well exceeded either of these other sites.
-Attention will be paid to this site's water-level changes to see if this trend occurs.
+The 2008 water-level increase in well B was only slightly higher than that seen in any of the wells or mines in the East Camp system.
+Attention will be paid to this site's water-level changes to see if this trend continues.
 Hydrographs for wells A and B, showing monthly water-level elevations are shown on figure 2-35.